About the Process

 Whenever I receive a commission for a story painting, I start with my dad’s old dictionary, writing down any word that “pops.”
 Eventually a story forms– with characters and setting—all beginning with the first letter of the child’s name.

-Next I create a very detailed pencil drawing that incorporates the text and submit the drawing to the client.
+Next I create a very detailed pencil drawing that includes the story text and submit the drawing to the client.
 Once the client approves, I transfer the drawing to watercolor paper.
 I use black ink for the text and Winsor and Newton and Daniel Smith watercolors for brilliance and saturation.

-I have created 139 of these story paintings, and I’ve enjoyed every single one.
+I’ve created 146 of these story paintings and enjoyed every one.